About this listing

 The furnishings are high end, eclectic and international.
 This would not, however, be a good choice for those with a minimalist aesthetic or need for a sterile environment. just saying.

 If there is anything less than a 5-star rating, please let me know so I can fix it for you and/or for future guests!

 Here is the most unpleasant:

 I hate to say this but I have had things go "missing."
-Any decorative objects, stored personal effects, artwork, etc should remain in the house.
+Any decorative objects, personal effects, artwork, etc should remain in the house.
 I'd also appreciate your making sure all game pieces make it back into the boxes so future guest can enjoy the same activities.

 Now on to the more mundane:

 No smoking indoors and please let me know if I can provide an ashtray for outdoor use.

 Please pick up after your pet(s) and inform me immediately of an accident.